Aoa77/QuizBoss/README.md

 * **Mobile-First Responsive Design:** The UI layout is designed to look great on mobile devices.
 It is built with pure vanilla CSS.

+## Demo Site

+QuizBoss has a live demo site running the "World Flags Quiz" at https://white-desert-06da4b010.5.azurestaticapps.net/

 ## Demo Video

 https://github.com/user-attachments/assets/492a687b-e88c-4942-8a30-d79d5619fbd6